Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 you know, I'm here to serve

-just like you're here to.
+just like you're here to serve.

 And one of the big ways that I serve in

-life is through the medium of finance.
+life is through the medium

 It's the medium